We’ve all been there. When you come across a series of bites on your skin or small red flecks on your sheets and you just know… it’s bed bugs.

 The video below shows the bed bug life cycle in detail.

-During this creature’s lifetime, it will go through these stages of development (from right to left).
+During this creature’s lifetime, it will go through these stages of development (from left to right).

 In general, bed bugs have the following characteristics: